Benefits and Tax Credits

 Table of Contents

-Pension credit eligibility 2026 UK rules remain unchanged, yet nearly 880,000 eligible pensioners still miss out on this crucial financial support.
+Pension credit eligibility 2026 UK rules remain unchanged, yet many eligible pensioners still miss out on this crucial financial support.
 Many believe they earn too much or have too many savings to qualify, but the reality might surprise you.

-The government estimates that 40% of those entitled to pension credit don’t claim it.
+The government estimates that some people who may be entitled to pension credit don’t claim it.
 This means thousands of pounds going unclaimed each year.
 With the 2026/27 rates now confirmed, understanding your eligibility could transform your retirement finances.

 What Is Pension Credit and How It Works in 2026